lvw5264/signal2json/README.md

 PHONE_NUMBER = "+19999999999"
 ```

-Then just run the following command (python3 is recommended for superior unicode support, but the default python 2 might work):
+Then just run the following command (python3 is strongly recommended for superior unicode support, but the default python 2 might work):

+> **Note:** If an older signal dump is used (prior to ~2020, such as 20190130), it will have an older SQL schema where the `recipient` table is named `recipients_preferences`, and the phone number was used as the `recipient_ids`, rather than a user id.
+Use the prior git tag 20190130 instead. https://github.com/lvw5264/signal2json/releases/tag/20190130

 ```
 python3 signal2json.py